xyderos/design-patterns-cpp/src/abstract_factory/readme.md

 ## Things to consider

-* You often end up from an abstract factory
+* You often end up from a factory

 * You initialize families of similar objetcs immediately, comparing to builder where you can add some additional construction steps